netdata/netdata/exporting/prometheus/README.md

 ---

-## Netdata support for prometheus
+## Netdata support for Prometheus

-> IMPORTANT: the format Netdata sends metrics to prometheus has changed since Netdata v1.6.
+> IMPORTANT: the format Netdata sends metrics to Prometheus has changed since Netdata v1.6.
 The new format allows easier
 > queries for metrics and supports both `as collected` and normalized metrics.

-Before explaining the changes, we have to understand the key differences between Netdata and prometheus.
+Before explaining the changes, we have to understand the key differences between Netdata and Prometheus.

 ### understanding Netdata metrics